mohanvive/editor-pugins/editor-plugins.md

 ##### Documentation Code Lens

-The `Document This` code lens is shown for the public functions without documentation.
+The `Document This` code lens is shown for the public functions without the documentation.

 ![Documentation Code Lens](/learn/images/documentation-code-lens.gif)